HebiRobotics/hebi-cpp-examples/kits/rosie/README.md

-# Instructions
+# ROSIE DEMO

 ## Rosie - Build and Setup Instructions :

 1. Turn on both mounted batteries and power the NUC and actuator modules.
-2. Connect your laptop to the Rosie's network (HEBI_Rosie) that is hosted by the internal router and SSH into the NUC (credentials mentioned on Rosie).
+2. Connect your laptop to the Rosie's network (HEBI_Rosie) that is hosted by the internal router.
+SSH into the NUC (credentials are mentioned on Rosie).
   `ssh hebi@10.10.1.2`
-3. Ensure the required dependencies are installed
+3. Ensure the required dependencies are installed:
   `sudo apt install git cmake build-essential`
-4. Clone hebi-cpp-examples repo and Create a build directory
+4. Clone hebi-cpp-examples repo and Create a build directory:
   `git clone --recurse-submodules https://github.com/HebiRobotics/hebi-cpp-examples.git`
   `cd hebi-cpp-examples`
   `mkdir build`
   `cd build`
-5. Configure the build environment using cmake and compile the code
+5. Configure the build environment using cmake and compile the code:
   `cmake ../projects/cmake`
   `make`
 6. Power On and Configure the Mobile IO Device